YangyangFu/transformer-time-series/README.md

 # transformer-time-series
-A library to benchmakr vairous transformer and nontransformer models on typical time series prediction, imputation and abnormality detection
+A library to benchmark various transformer and nontransformer models on typical time series prediction, imputation and abnormality detection